masaya-suzu/furima-35486/README.md

 ### Association

-- has_one :users
+- belongs_to :users
-- has_many :items
+- belongs_to :items
 - has_many :comments
-- has_one :addresses
+- has_one :address

 ## addresses テーブル